semmel/StaticLand/doc/maybe.md

 -------
 ### Argument type checking
 This library functions do not guard the user from supplying arguments of a wrong type.
 In particular, passing some other type as the maybe subject or passing a function to `chain` which returns a some other type, will cause undefined behaviour later.

-### Value limitations
-Choosing empty and single-element arrays as implementation of the Maybe type causes these ambiguities:
-- A just and any single element array,
-- a nothing and any empty array cannot be distinguished.

-This directly affects the inspection functions `isJust`, `isNothing` and `equals`.
-E.g. `equals(of(x), [x])` is `true` as well as `equals(nothing(), [])` is also `true`.

-Also `join()` will treat a just containing an empty array as a just containing nothing which is collapsed to a nothing.

-The library does *not* guard against these cases by inspecting value types at runtime.
-However, if the source code keeps track of the data type, e.g. `join()` should never been called with data of the wrong type (e.g. with a just of an array).
-Thus, such silent errors of `join` would never occur in practise.

-The other way around, recursively *flattening an Array containing Maybes* will destroy all Maybe elements.
-This can only be prevented by using Array.flat with the accurate deepness.